 Reception

-Mrs Bothamley
+Mrs Rogers

 Welcome to Reception at Laughton J&I!

-We have an exciting year of topics planned for our class and which will motive and engage them.
+We have an exciting year of topics planned for our class which will motive and engage them.
 Alongside these themes we will learn key life skills and also respond to the children's interests and have a flexible approach to ensure that they love to learn using all of their senses!

 What are our topics and why are we teaching these?

-As Spring approaches we will be observing the changes in the environment and observing plants grow in our school garden and allotment.
+This term explores the natural world which creates wonder and awe.
+As Spring approaches, we will be observing the changes in the environment and observing plants grow in our school garden and allotment.
+We will be investigating lifecycles, exploring seeds and learning about the world around us.

 Children love fairy tale stories and will be excited to learn that Laughton once had its own castle.
 We will be talking about castles long ago and visiting the site of Laughton Castle on a local walk.
 It is important that children have an understanding of local history in the place where they live.
 The children will also be creating their own castle adventure stories using story language such as 'Once upon a time'...